This post lists the top things to do in New York in March, updated for 2024.

 See what is available in March by looking at our full calendar.

-For those who want some guidance to enjoy the Bridge when the sun goes down, be sure to read our guide to walking across the Brooklyn Bridge.
+For those who want some guidance to enjoy the Bridge after dark, read our guide to walking across the Brooklyn Bridge.

 Or join us for our 911 Memorial and Brooklyn Bridge Night Tour.
 It runs Tuesday, Fridays and Sundays at 7:30 pm from March through October.